Center for Archaeological Studies

 - A complete and accurate Artifact Catalog/Specimen Inventory must be submitted with all collections.
-Since CAS has the capacity to curate artifacts and data, the Artifact Catalog is essentially the Master Database; there is no need to submit two different databases.
-Please submit two hard copies and one electronic version.
-One hard copy should be included with the associated records and the other should be printed out for use as a packing inventory (sort the excel sheet by box number before printing).
+Since CAS has the capacity to curate artifacts and data, the Artifact Catalog is essentially the Master Database; there is no need to submit two different databases or spreadsheets.
+Please submit three hard copies and one electronic version.
+Two hard copies should be included with the associated records and the third should be printed out for use as a packing inventory (sort the excel sheet by box number before printing).
 This inventory will be verified prior to acceptance for final curation.
 Please contact CAS if you have any questions about the artifact catalog.

 The artifact catalog must: